0x416c616e/0x416c616e.github.io/_posts/2019-01-31-day-31-code-review-pull-requests-and-encryption.md

 ## PGP email encryption

 Today I decided to learn more about mail encryption with PGP.
+In looking up PGP, I came across GPG.

+## GPG4win and Keybase

+Today I set up GPG4win, which is GNU Privacy Guard for Windows.
+Keybase lets you manage keys.
+GPG is used for email encryption.

+I will have to get someone else I know to use GPG4win in order for me to be able to use GPG.
+There are public and private keys, and you need someone else's public key and your private key in order to encrypt a message.

 ## People act like you're dead if you don't check for phone 24/7